vichugo23/election_analysis/README.md

   -Raymon Anthony Doane received *3.1% of the vote* and *11,606 number of votes.

 The winner of the election was:
+### Diana DeGetter

- ### -*Diana DeGetter* received 73.8% of the vote and 272,892 number of votes.
+ - She received 73.8% of the vote and 272,892 number of votes.

   <img width="696" alt="Screen Shot 2022-09-02 at 8 02 34 PM" src="https://user-images.githubusercontent.com/110702997/188249781-eb499792-f6cb-4753-86f4-04298ba963e4.png">